 ADDRESS: Bacchus Restaurant, 925 Wells St.

 REGISTRATION: Please call 414-765-1166 or email PatrickErdman@bartolottas.com.
-Credit card number of people attending required at time of registration.
+Credit card required at time of registration.
 On the night of the tasting, please check in at the restaurant front desk to confirm your attendance.

 Wines to be tasted:

-& a bonus wine for those who come early!Back to Events
+& a bonus wine for those who arrive on time!Back to Events